Army of the Mughal Empire: Organizations

+Furthermore, the administrative positions of the Mughal central government were mirrored at the provincial level.

-The Walashahis or royal bodyguard were regarded as the most trusted and faithful part of the troops, being directly in the pay of the Emperor.
+Meanwhile, personal royal army which under the direct command of the emperor were numbered around 24,000 soldiers.
+These emperor personal standing armies were called Ahadis, a body of cavalry trooper.
+Another term for the Mughal emperor personal bodyguards which associated with the Ahadis was the Walashahis(lit. belonging to the king), or imperial bodyguards, which regarded as the most trusted and faithful part of the troops, being directly in the pay of the Emperor.
+They also serve as cavalrymen, similar to Ahadis.
 They were chiefly, if not entirely, men who had been attached to the Emperor from his youth and had served him while he was only a prince and were thus marked out in a special manner as his personal attendants and household troops.

-The emperor also maintained a division of foot soldiers and had his own artillery brigade.

-Mansabdars

-Akbar introduced this unique system.
-The Mughal army had no regimental structure.
-In this system, a military officer worked for the government who was responsible for recruiting and maintaining his quota of horsemen.
-His rank was based on the horsemen he provided, which ranged from 10(the lowest), up to 5000.
-A prince had the rank of 25000.
-This was called the zat and sowar system.

-An officer had to keep men and horses in a ratio of 1:2.
-The horses had to be carefully verified and branded, and Arabian horses were preferred.
-The officer also had to maintain his quota of horses, elephants and cots for transportation, as well as foot soldiers and artillery.
-Soldiers were given the option to be paid either in monthly/annual payments or jagir, but many chose jagir.
-The emperor also allocated jagir to mansabdars for maintenance of the mansabs.

-Branches

-There were four branches of the Mughal army: the cavalry (Aswaran), the infantry (Paidgan), the artillery (Topkhana) and the navy.
+The Mughal army generally divided into four branches: the cavalry (Aswaran), the infantry (Paidgan), the artillery (Topkhana) and the navy.
 These were not divisions with their own commanders, instead they were branches or classes that were distributed individually amongst the Mansabdars, each of whom had some of each of these divisions.
 The exception to this rule was the artillery, which was a specialized corps with its own designated commander, and was not part of the mansabdari troops.
-The cavalry held the primary role in the army, while the others were auxiliary.
+The Mughals also carried on the tradition of harsh execution of mutineers by strapping them into the mouth of cannon and blowing them apart by the cannon shot.
+This brutal tradition was copied by the British empire military to punish their own mutineers.